 “I have been advising organisations across the public, private and voluntary sectors on corporate governance for over 15 years.
 In that time, I’ve seen a transformation in boardroom attitude to good governance practice that has evolved from widespread indifference to one of avid interest.
 I’ve also seen a transformation in the regulatory environment where expectations of high standards in governance has increased profoundly particularly for organisations in receipt of public funds.

 I am a founder of the Corporate Governance Association of Ireland (CGAI) and chaired its special interest group in the voluntary sector that developed the Dochas Code of Governance for Development NGO’s.
-I’m a member the Working Group that developed and administers the Governance Code for the Community, Voluntary and Charity sector.
-I’m a member of the NSAI Committee (TC30/SC01) providing Ireland’s input to the development of the ISO Governance of Organisations Guidance scheduled for publication in 2020.
+I served on the Working Group that developed and administered the Governance Code for the Community, Voluntary and Charity sector.
+I’m a member of the NSAI Committee (TC30/SC01) providing Ireland’s input to the development of the ISO Governance of Organisations Guidance scheduled for publication in 2021.
 I also represent Ireland on the Advisory Board of London-based International Governance journal.

 I put immense store on delivering value to my clients.
 And, doing so in a manner that goes beyond compliance with rules.
-My services are primarily designed to maximise board performance and thereby enhance the organisation’s ability to achieve its strategic objectives including SDGs”.
+My services are primarily designed to maximise board performance and thereby enhance the organisation’s ability to achieve its strategic objectives including SDGs and ESG oversight”.